cooleydw494/codemonkeys-docs/src/assets/md/config.md

 [toc]

-## Monkeys 🐒
+## 🐒 Monkeys
 Monkeys are your tool for specifying the exact behavior of your Automations.
 Your prompts, models, temperature, paths, and behavior specifications live here.
 The class-based approach unlocks advantages like inheritance, custom logic, and lifecycle hooks, but at heart the Monkey class maintains the simplicity of a config file.
-It is possible to configure your Automation behavior by doing no more than changing hard-coded class properties, not unlike editing a yaml file (but better).

 You can specify a Monkey when running an Automation using the `--monkey=<name>` CLI arg.